 Most of us were happy to say goodbye to 2020, but we’re also excited to carry parts of it into the future.
 That’s the case with our American Dream Series, which was conceived to bring pro-quality, all-solid-wood guitars to working musicians at an unbeatable price for their musical quality.
 The result was a trio of guitars with our Grand Pacific round-shoulder dreadnought body shape, whose naturally seasoned tone was a perfect match with the American Dream’s pared-back aesthetics and traditional vibe.
 The Series boasts the AD17 and its visually striking cousin, the AD17 Blacktop, both made with solid African ovangkol backs and sides with spruce tops.
 The sapele/mahogany AD27 rounds out the power trio, adding the unique musical flavor of a hardwood top.

-All three Taylor American Dream Series acoustic guitars have become permanent additions to the Taylor line.
+All three of these Grand Pacific models have become permanent additions to the Taylor line.

 New Presentation Series Guitar